haagahelia/mobilecourse/docs/React Native/corecomponents.md

 - React Native provides also `<ScrollView>` component that is generic scrolling container (https://reactnative.dev/docs/scrollview).

 ### Text
-- `Text` is component for displaying text.
+- `Text` is a component for displaying text.

 #### Using the `Text` component:
 - Import the `Text` component from React Native.